 City name or Postal code at the end of your search query allows you to make searches for a specific location.
 This overrules the default behavior of Google to provide results for the location calculated using your Internet connection’s IP address.
 For example: “food joints in New Delhi” or “food joints 110033” shows you food joints in New Delhi.

 OR is used to give either-or words in the search query.
 Google lists results having any of those words.
-For example: “buy cheap Android OR iPhone” is short for searching two queries “buy cheap Android” OR “buy cheap iPhone” and gives results for both queries.
+For example, using the search term “buy cheap Android OR iPhone” is short for searching two queries “buy cheap Android” OR “buy cheap iPhone” and gives results for both queries.